halvves/three-vrcontrols-module/README.md

 # THREE.VRControls as a module

-I didn't any of the existing solutions I could find to use VRControls in a modular webpack build.
+I didn't like any of the existing solutions I could find for using VRControls in a modular js build.
 So I made this.

 ```javascript
 import VRControls from 'three-vrcontrols-module';